the-events-calendar/events-elasticsearch/README.md

-# events-elasticsearch
+# events-community-tickets
-Performance enhancements for The Events Calendar events
+Tickets for Community Events